pentaho-jrice/jrice-hadoop-apache/wiki/getting-started.md

 # Getting Started

-Here's what's you ned to get started:
+Here's what's you ned to get started.
+Follow these steps:

 1. [Clone this Repo to your Local Machine](clone-this-repo.md)